RCMP Report: Semi and car collide near Little Fort - BC Local News

 On Friday, May 4, police were called to a report of a collision between a semi and a car on Highway 5 near Little Fort.

-Police responded and, through an investigation, issued one of the drivers a ticket
+Police responded and, through an investigation, issued a ticket to one of the drivers.

 Thankfully, nobody was injured.